bauerjj/bauerjj.github.io/_pages/tempe-todo-archive.md

 Flemings - Get their sunday special of prime rid which comes with salad and dessert for only $36 each.
 Also, seafood tower is awesome
 The Henry - Trendy place for brunch
 El Paisano - Awesome place for huge burritos.
 Sketchy outside though.
+Applebees on corner of rural in tempe - dollar marghareitas Macayo's - Try to sit on their patio that overlooks a nice pond

 ## Leisure